ATAR – courses and subjects FAQ

-Receiving a mark for a course on your Record of Achievement issued by the Board of Studies is an indication that you have satisfactorily completed that course.
+Receiving a mark for a course on your Record of Achievement issued by the Board of Studies, Teaching and Educational Standards (BOSTES) is an indication that you have satisfactorily completed that course.

 The general answer is No. For example, you must complete English (Advanced) to count English Extension 1 (and you must complete English Extension 1 to count English Extension 2).